-4. The Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§1331 and 1338(a) because the action arises under the Patent Laws of the United States, 35 U.S.C. §§ 1 et seq.

-5. This Court has personal jurisdiction over Defendant by virtue of its systematic and continuous contacts with this jurisdiction, including having locations and employees in Florida, as well as because of the injury to Symbology, and the cause of action Symbology has risen, as alleged herein.

-6. Defendant is subject to this Court's specific and general personal jurisdiction pursuant to due process and/or the Florida Long Arm Statute, due at least to its substantial business in this forum, including: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in Florida and in this judicial district.

-7. Defendant has conducted and does conduct business within the state of Florida, including the geographic region within the Middle District of Florida, directly or through intermediaries, or offers and advertises (including through the use of interactive web pages with promotional material) products or services, or uses services or products in Florida, including this judicial district, in a manner that infringes the Patents-In-Suit.
+- 4. The Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§1331 and 1338(a) because the action arises under the Patent Laws of the United States, 35 U.S.C. §§ 1 et seq. - 5.
+This Court has personal jurisdiction over Defendant by virtue of its systematic and continuous contacts with this jurisdiction, including having the right to transact business in New Jersey, as well as because of the injury to Symbology, and the cause of action Symbology has risen, as alleged herein. - 6.
+Defendant is subject to this Court's specific and general personal jurisdiction pursuant to due process and/or the New Jersey Long Arm Statute, due at least to its substantial business in this forum, including: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in New Jersey and in this judicial district. - 7.
+Defendant has conducted and does conduct business within the state of New Jersey, including the geographic region within the District of New Jersey, directly or through intermediaries, or offers and advertises (including through the use of interactive web pages with promotional material) products or services, or uses services or products in New Jersey, including this judicial district, in a manner that infringes the Patents-In-Suit.

-8. Specifically, Defendant solicits business from and markets its services to consumers within Florida, including the geographic region within the Middle District of Florida, by providing promotions or advertisements that require the use of a method for presenting information about an object on a portable electronic device, as described in the Patents-In-Suit.

-9. In addition to Defendant's continuously and systematically conducting business in Florida, the causes of action against Defendant are connected (but not limited) to Defendant's purposeful acts committed in the state of Florida including Defendant's use of a method for presenting information about an object on a portable electronic device, as described in the Patents-In-Suit.

-10. Venue lies in this judicial district pursuant to 28 U.S.C. §§1391 and 1400(b).
+- 8. Specifically, Defendant solicits business from and markets its services to consumers within New Jersey, including the geographic region within the District of New Jersey, by providing products/services that requires the use of a method for presenting information about an object on a portable electronic device, as described in the Patents-In-Suit. - 9.
+In addition to Defendant's continuously and systematically conducting business in New Jersey, the causes of action against Defendant are connected (but not limited) to Defendant's purposeful acts committed in the state of New Jersey including Defendant's use of a method for presenting information about an object on a portable electronic device, as described in the Patents-In-Suit. - 10.
+Venue lies in this judicial district pursuant to 28 U.S.C. §§1391 and 1400(b).